AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-what-are-cookies.md

 6. Your browser records the cookie for that ad network's domain (in this case, `doubleclick.net`).
 7. When you visit another site that's part of the same ad network, the cookie will follow you.

+{% aside %}
-> **Note**: Steps 4–6 may not occur if you're in private browsing, have an adblocker enabled, or have enabled [Enhanced Tracking Protection in Firefox](https://blog.mozilla.org/blog/2019/06/04/firefox-now-available-with-enhanced-tracking-protection-by-default/).
+  **Note**: Steps 4–6 may not occur if you're in private browsing, have an adblocker enabled, or have enabled [Enhanced Tracking Protection in Firefox](https://blog.mozilla.org/blog/2019/06/04/firefox-now-available-with-enhanced-tracking-protection-by-default/).
+{% endaside %}

 This is one of the reasons why people sometimes find that ads are following them around the web no matter where they go, and that these ads are often tailored to the content they previously viewed.
 For example, if you're shopping online for dog toys and later visit a social media site with ads enabled, you may see ads for dog toys and related accessories in a sidebar.
 It's not a coincidence—it's an advertising cookie in action, and some people find this to be an invasion of privacy.